odoochain/chain_docker_odoo/README.md

     ## (if URLs need to be accessible from both prod and non-prod instances, use whitelisted_urls instead)
     # extra_urls:
     #     - "docs.example.org"
-    ## OTIONAL parameters for deploying another app (for instance a JS app)
+    ## OPTIONAL parameters for deploying another app (for instance a JS app)
     # extra_app:
     #     - name: odoo_app
     #     - image: nginx:latest